-During his time at school, Michael was a record breaking athlete, setting near world record times for the 100yds event at the age of 17.
+During his time at school, Cleary was a record breaking athlete, setting near world record times for the 100yds event at the age of 17.
 Because of his outstanding sporting ability he was offered a sporting scholarship to Stanford University in California, USA, but rejected the offer as his sights were set on being selected to represent Australia at the 1960 Rome Olympic Games.

-Unfortunately due to illness, Michael was unable to compete at the Rome Olympics selection trials however he competed at the 1962 Perth British Empire and Commonwealth Games, winning bronze in the 100yds sprint with a time of 9.3 seconds.
-Third place had been awarded to Gary Holdsworthy but television replays clearly showed that Michael had won bronze.
+Unfortunately due to illness, Cleary was unable to compete at the Rome Olympics selection trials however he competed at the 1962 Perth British Empire and Commonwealth Games, winning bronze in the 100yds sprint with a time of 9.3 seconds.
+Third place had been awarded to Gary Holdsworthy but television replays clearly showed that Cleary had won bronze.
 Because of his conduct, the Games Committee congratulated him for his sportsmanship.
 In 1964 Cleary defeated world professional 100yds record holder Ken Irvine in a $2000 challenge race.

 Just prior to the 1962 Perth Games, he had switched to rugby league and signed a statutory declaration to the effect that he would play for the South Sydney club without payment to remain an amateur and still be eligible to run in Perth.

-Michael played in five grand finals for Souths, winning three in 1967, 1968, and 1970.
+Cleary played in five grand finals for Souths, winning three in 1967, 1968, and 1970.
 The losing two matches were in 1965 and 1969.
 He played 138 league matches for Souths, scoring 87 tries.
 He finished his career playing a single season for Eastern Suburbs in 1971, scoring five tries in 13 matches.

 He represented Australia against New Zealand in 1963 and was selected for the 1963/64 Kangaroo tour of Great Britain and France.
-Mike also toured New Zealand twice, in 1965 and 1969.
+Cleary also toured New Zealand twice, in 1965 and 1969.
 He played five Tests and on the Kangaroo tour scored 14 tries in 20 matches.
 A big man, his tremendous pace made him very hard to stop and he was a prolific try scorer for Australia.

-In later years, Michael was elected to the NSW parliament as a member for Coogee.
+In later years, Cleary was elected to the NSW parliament as a member for Coogee.
 Fittingly, he became the Minister for Sport and Recreation and Minister for Tourism from 1981 to 1988.
 He was the Minister for Racing from 1986 to 1988.